simphotonics/generic_enum/README.md

 to serialize the value and retrieve the instance via the `valueMap`.

 ## Usage
-Generic Enum instances are compile-time constants and can be used as default parameters in constructors and functions.
+Generic Enum instances and their value are **compile-time constants** and can be used to initalize other *constants*, *final variables*, or as *parameters* or *default parameters* in constructors and functions.

-To class `ScannerSettings` (defined below) illustrates the use of a generic enum.
+To sample class `ScannerSettings` (defined below) illustrates the use of a generic enum.

 The `value` of generic enums can be accessed directly using dot notation (like in the initializer statement below).